Volume 68, Issue 4

 Throughout the two-day event, on-air personalities shared stories and interviews from patients and families who have been served by Prisma Health Children’s Hospital’s Bryan NICU, Roger C. Peace Rehabilitation Hospital, BI-LO® Children’s Charities Cancer Center and other Children’s Hospital programs and services.

 Including this year’s contributions, Radiothon has raised 2.9 million for Prisma Health Children’s Hospital over the last 10 years!

 Children’s Hospital Patient Sam Esteban meets Canine F.E.T.C.H. service dogs Kalle and Vivitar at this year’s Radiothon.

 Along the Path of Totality

 The opportunity to view a total solar eclipse is a once-in-a-lifetime opportunity for most people.
-GHS Eye Institute made sure thousands in the Upstate had a safe means for watching this major celestial event by giving away 34,000 ISO certified eclipse-viewing glasses!
+Prisma Health Eye Institute made sure thousands in the Upstate had a safe means for watching this major celestial event by giving away 34,000 ISO certified eclipse-viewing glasses!